Thanks for playing CFC Madness! Join us Spring 2017 for the next round!

 What is CIT Madness?

-CIT Madness a fun and friendly competition inspired by college basketball's March Madness.
-In our Catholic Intellectual Tradition (CIT) version, players learn about diverse Catholic intellectuals while competing for a chance to win our Grand Prize.
+CFC Madness a fun and friendly competition inspired by college basketball's March Madness.
+In our Catholic Faith and Culture (CFC) version, players learn about diverse Catholic intellectuals while competing for a chance to win our Grand Prize.

 Who can play?